Amuntu/Google-Sheets-to-WhatsApp-Server-Demo/README.md

 d) Share Google Sheets with the Service Account: Open your Google Sheet, click the Share button, and add the service account email (found in the JSON file) with Editor access.

 ## Run:
-In order to run project you need to run these two files sepratly:
+In order to run project you need to run these two files separately:
 * `chromedriver.exe`
 * `whatsapp_automation.py`